elwakeel91/HackerRank/README.md

 # HackerRank
-A project for my HackerRank Solutions
+A project for my HackerRank Solutions and some Unit Testing practice